MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-functions-actions-sample.md

 ## Section 3: Unbound Function InitializeFrom

-<xref:Microsoft.Dynamics.CRM.InitializeFrom?text=InitializeFrom Function> is an unbound function that requires parameters.
+[InitializeFrom function](xref:Microsoft.Dynamics.CRM.InitializeFrom) is an unbound function that requires parameters.
 This function returns the data for a new record to create in the context of an existing record.
 Depending on the configuration data to control what data is copied over, the record data returned includes data copied from the original record.

 More information: